 Radiation therapy works by damaging cells.
 Normal cells can repair themselves, while cancer cells can't.
 New techniques also allow doctors to better target radiation to protect healthy cells.
 Radiation is one of the most common treatments for cancer.

-Other names for radiation therapy are radiation therapy, radiation therapy, irradiation and radiation therapy.
-Radiation therapy (also called radiation therapy) is a cancer treatment that uses high doses of radiation to kill cancer cells and reduce the size of tumors.
+Other names for radiation therapy are radiotherapy, irradiation and radiotherapy.
+Radiation therapy (also called radiotherapy) is a cancer treatment that uses high doses of radiation to kill cancer cells and reduce the size of tumors.
 At low doses, radiation is used in x-rays to see inside the body, as is the case with x-rays of broken teeth or bones.
 Radiation therapy is one of the most common forms of cancer treatment.

 Uses high-energy x-rays to identify and kill cancer cells.
 Radiation damages cancer cells and stops them from multiplying.
 We Asked Radiation Oncologist Valerie Reed, MD.
 Radiation therapy is a type of cancer treatment that uses beams of intense energy to kill cancer cells.